oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 </details>

 <detail>
-<summary>**Step 2: Configure the Glassfish App to use the DB Firewall**</summary>
+<summary>**Step 2: Configure the Glassfish App to connect to the DB Firewall**</summary>

-In this lab you will modify the Glassfish app to connect to DB Firewall, which will inturn connect to the pluggable database **`Employees_search`**.
+In this lab you will modify the Glassfish app to connect to DB Firewall, which will inturn connect to the pluggable database **`employees_search`**.
 DB Firewall will monitor the incoming SQL traffic and can decide to alert, block or pass the SQL traffic to the database.

 1. Go to the terminal session and migrate the Glassfish App connection string to proxy through the Database Firewall